International Journal of ePortfolio

 All submitted manuscripts will be evaluated based on the following criteria, which are organized by the four types of articles published by IJeP:

-Instructional articles, those that focus on teaching and learning applications of ePortfolio, include 15- to 25-page manuscripts (approximately 4,000-7,000 words) that are methodological, theoretical, empirical, and/or SoTL (i.e., scholarship of teaching and learning) in nature associated with applications of ePortfolio in course or curricular settings.
-Articles should be well grounded in the literature on teaching and learning, employ accepted research practices where appropriate, and present knowledge, methods, and insights relevant to instructional applications, broadly defined, of ePortfolio in both research and practice contexts.
-Instructional articles, either research or pedagogically-based, will be reviewed based upon the following criteria.
+Description of Practice articles—those that focus on describing teaching and learning applications of ePortfolio—include 10-15-page manuscripts (approximately 2,500-4,000 words) that are descriptive and/or theoretical in nature and associated with applications of ePortfolio in course or curricular settings.
+Articles should be well grounded in the literature on teaching and learning and present knowledge, methods, and insights relevant to instructional applications, broadly defined, of ePortfolio in practice contexts.
+Description of Practice articles will be reviewed based on the following criteria:

 - Focus: Is the manuscript's focus in congruence